 Breakfast, snacks and cooking experiences are provided for the children in before and after school care.
 The food that is provided is healthy and nutritious.
+Healthy eating habits will be encouraged while recognizing that different children have different dietary needs and preferences.
 Drinking water will be available at all times.
+Allergies and special dietary needs can be catered for.
 Please note any allergies or special diets on the enrolment form.
 The service is registered as a Food premise with the Geelong Council and will therefore uphold food handling procedures.
 For example, hands will be washed before preparing or handling food.
-The work bench area will be cleaned thoroughly before and after preparing food.
-Utensils like knives will be put away immediately after use.
-Food will be stored properly in either the cupboard or fridge.
-Following good hygiene practices, children and staff are to wash their hands before eating and handling food.
-Children and staff are to wash their hands after being to the toilet.
-If a child wets or soils their pants staff will provide clean underwear and pants and handle the situation in a discreet manner.
+Following good hygiene practices, children and educators are to wash their hands before eating and handling food.
+Children and educators will provide clean underwear and pants and handle the situation in a discreet manner.